Cegelec: History

 In 1913 the company Compagnie Générale d'Entreprises Électriques (CGEE) was established by the Compagnie Générale d'Electricité (CGE).

 In 1971 it was renamed CGEE-Alstom.
 In 1989 CGE and General Electric Company formed the joint operation GEC-Alstom, and CGEE-Alstom was renamed Cegelec.
 In 1999 Cegelec became Alstom Entreprise and Alstom Contracting.

 On 20 July 2001 Alstom Contracting was subject to a Leveraged Management Buyout supported by Caisse des dépôts et consignations and Charterhouse Capital Partners, and was renamed Cegelec.

 The company was acquired by private equity fund LBO France in 2006.
 In 2008 Qatari Diar became the majority shareholder.
 In September 2009, Cegelec was purchased by Vinci.

 In 2014, Cegelec adopted the Actemium brand name.
+In 2024 the business was acquired by Škoda Transportation.

 Organisation

 After Vinci's acquisition of the company from Qatari Diar in 2010, Cegelec's organisation and operation under the Cegelec company title did not change; Vinci's energy and engineering divisions have assisted Cegelec endeavors but have not actively changed the organisational structure of Cegelec.

 Cegelec is split into 15 separate sub-companies, which are all owned by the overarching Cegelec company known as Cegelec Enterprise.
 After the acquisition, the administration and direction of each company were controlled by Vinci Energies, yet each sub-company maintained their original specializations.
 The following are all the Cegelec sub-companies listed on Cegelec.com as of 17/April/2020: